mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

         * `Schedulers.io()`
     * number of threads is therefore strictly limited
         * by memory also
 * example of reactive application
     * excel: if you modify one cell, it propagates to other cells
     * google docs - hundreds of people use it simultaneously
 ### java 8 streams
-* stream is not a data structure it is an abstraction of functions (with a data source: network, file, etc.)
+* stream is not a data structure it is is actually a collection of functions (with a data source: network, file, etc.)
     * Martin Fowler: [Collection Pipeline Pattern](https://martinfowler.com/articles/collection-pipeline/)
-    * it is actually a collection of functions
 * limitations
     * stream cannot be reused
     * single pipeline (a single terminal operation)